siffland/analogue_duo_convert_images/README.md

 Probably still has bugs and a few games are missing, will keep working on it.
 Also BoxArt has to be reduced to 165x165 pixels, I understand this on the Pocket, but not on a 1080p tv, hopefully that gets fixed in an update.

+I created a release zip file with the images.
+Unzip it to the System\Library\Images\pce directory on your SDCard, it is only the BoxArt.

 ## Usage

 &nbsp;